OS X Mountain Lion: Game Center

 The Game Center application from iOS was added in OS X Mountain Lion.
 It is an online multiplayer social-gaming network, and allows users to invite friends to play a game, start a multiplayer game through matchmaking, track their achievements, and compare their high scores on a leader board.
 Points are awarded to players as a part of Game Center's achievement tracking system.
 Players can earn points by meeting specific in-game challenges.
 A player must establish an Apple ID to associate with a Game Center nickname.
 A player has the option to create an Apple ID from within Game Center if they do not already have one.
 Only one nickname may be associated with an Apple ID at any given time.
 Each player is assigned a profile in Game Center.
 A profile consists of the player's nickname, the number of Game Center-compatible games the player owns, the number of friends the player has, the number of achievement points a player has, and an optional photo and player-defined status.

 Application updates

 OS X Mountain Lion added updates for many applications on the operating system.
 The Chess app supports Game Center.
 Dashboard widgets can be managed in a UI similar to Launchpad.
 Mail adds new VIP feature to save frequent contacts.
 The Preview app gets an improved user interface.
 It is able to fill out forms in PDF documents that don't contain actual PDF form fields.
 Reminders is a new to-do list application, separate from Calendar in its own application that syncs along with its iOS counterpart.
 Safari 6 gets a new release and features a new address bar; a combination of the address bar and the search field.
 The address bar also has a "Reader" button, showing the user just the text of the article without advertisements and distraction.
 When the user is on a website with no article, the button is disabled.
-Safari 6 is available as a download for Mac OS X Lion.
+Safari 6 is available as a download for OS X Lion.
 Time Machine is able to do rotating backups on more than one storage medium.